-- Your creditor may require you to pay the debt in full if you miss the due date on a payment arrangement and you will have to start all over again.
+- Your creditor may require you to pay the debt in full if you miss the due date on a payment arrangement, and you will have to start all over again.

 The Hardship Letter

-The hardship letter is your secret weapon and along with redacted bank statements make up the main arsenal that convinces MCA creditors to accept a reduced settlement offer.
+The hardship letter is your secret weapon and, along with redacted bank statements, make up the main arsenal that convinces MCA creditors to accept a reduced settlement offer.

 1. The ABCs of a Hardship Letter:

-- First paragraph: Introduce yourself and your situation, as well as show willingness to work with the creditor on resolving your debt.
+- First paragraph: Introduce yourself and your situation, as well as show a willingness to work with the creditor on resolving your debt.